ghub-ayrtom/surround-view-segbev/README.md

 # Questions and Feedback

-You are welcome to submit questions and bug reports as [GitHub Issues](https://github.com/ghub-ayrtom/surround-view-segbev/issues).<br>
+You are welcome to submit bug reports as [GitHub Issues](https://github.com/ghub-ayrtom/surround-view-segbev/issues).<br>
-Feedback is accepted at the following email address: molchanovlive@gmail.com.
+Questions and feedback are accepted at the following email address: molchanovlive@gmail.com.

 # Copyright and License